Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-- Health Canada Drug Product Database: search nifedipine products
+Health Canada Drug Product Database: nifedipine search

 Express Shipping - from $25.00